erdc/ampl/README.md

 # <u> Anaconda (Conda) setup </u>

 Please download and install Anaconda python if it has not previously been installed.
-Installatiion instructions can be found within [README_anaconda] (./README_anaconda.md?ref_type=heads#install-anaconda) if needed by the user.
+Installatiion instructions can be found within [README_anaconda](./README_anaconda.md?ref_type=heads#install-anaconda) if needed by the user.

 ## <u> Anaconda Setup </u>

 It is important to maintain an up-to-date version of Anaconda.
 Even if a user already has Anaconda, please follow the steps for Updating Conda and Anaconda.
 Not having an updated version of conda is the most commonly experienced error by new users.

 1. Update Conda and Anaconda (Recommended for all users)

 ```shell
 # Update the conda package manager to the latest version in your base environment